MorpheusAIs/Docs/!KEYDOCS README FIRST!/FAQs.md

 The choice is yours, you can keep stETH deposited and continue to receive MOR rewards.

 ### Is there a minimum or maximum amount of stETH one can deposit?
 The minimum deposit amount is 0.01 stETH and there is no maximum contribution limit.
-In other words No Cap on Capital Deposits.
+In other words no Cap on Capital Deposits.

 ### Have contracts been audited?
 Yes, both the community and a dedicated auditor have reviewed the Smart Contracts, see the reports on [GitHub](https://github.com/MorpheusAIs/Docs/blob/main/!KEYDOCS%20README%20FIRST!/TestingPlan.md).

 ### How will the stETH deposit contract be managed?
-There are 4 of 7 multisig managed by core open source contributors.
+There are 4 of 7 multisig managed by community trusted open source contributors.
 The address is [MOR.ETH](https://etherscan.io/name-lookup-search?id=mor.eth)

 ### Is my stETH locked?
 It is locked for the first week (7 days) after deposit, and you can withdraw any time after.